philosowaffle/peloton-to-garmin/README.md

 ## Docker

+> If you are planning to use Docker, please consider being a beta tester for [P2G version 2](https://github.com/philosowaffle/peloton-to-garmin/tree/fitFiles).
+This beta release only supports Docker for right now, but otherwise has feature parity with v1 + additional new features.
+If you choose to run v2, join the [discussion and post feedback](https://github.com/philosowaffle/peloton-to-garmin/discussions/77).

 The image can be pulled from [Docker Hub](https://hub.docker.com/r/philosowaffle/peloton-to-garmin) or [Github Packages](https://github.com/philosowaffle/peloton-to-garmin/packages).
 See the [Configuration](#configuration) section for a list of all environment variables that can be provided to the container.
 A sample docker-compose file can be found [here](https://github.com/philosowaffle/peloton-to-garmin/blob/master/docker-compose.yaml).

 * `docker pull philosowaffle/peloton-to-garmin`